Digital Marketing Services London

 - •ActiveCampaign: excellent for B2B businesses with complex multi-step automation and CRM integration requirements

-- •HubSpot: preferred for businesses already using HubSpot CRM where keeping all contact data in one place matters
+- •HubSpot: preferred for businesses already using HubSpot CRM, where keeping all contact data in one place matters

-Email Marketing for B2B vs B2C
+How Does Email Marketing Differ for B2B and B2C?

-How We Measure Email Performance
+How Do We Measure Email Marketing Performance?

-Open rate and click-through rate are process metrics - they tell you how the email performed as an email, not whether it moved the business forward.
+Open rate and click-through rate are process metrics: they tell you how the email performed as an email, not whether it moved the business forward.
 We measure against business outcomes: leads generated, enquiries attributed to email, revenue influenced by email sequences, and list growth net of unsubscribes.

 - •Revenue per email: for ecommerce businesses, the direct revenue attributed to each broadcast and automated email

-- •Lead attribution: for service businesses, the number of enquiries where email was in the journey before the conversion
+- •Lead attribution: for service businesses, the number of enquiries where email was in the journey before conversion

 - •Sequence completion rate: how many subscribers complete a welcome or nurture sequence versus dropping off early, and at which email